plutov/packagemain/21-error-handling/README.md

+Today we're going to talk about error handling in Go and some of its best practices.

 ## packagemain #21: Error Handling in Go

-Properly handling errors is an essential element of a solid code.
+Proper handling errors is an essential element of a solid code.
 Error handling in Go has been the topic for hot discussions a lot due to its unconventional approach, when an error is just a value that a function can return if something unexpected happened, compared to `try...catch` block.

 I personally like this approach, it reminds me that I should check every single place where an error may occur.